stengard/Knowit-Wild-West/README.md

 # Knowit Wild West

 This demo was made for HoloLense using Unity and [HoloToolkit-Unity](https://github.com/Microsoft/HoloToolkit-Unity "HoloToolkit-Unity").
 It is a demo using spatial mapping to place objects in the world, spatial audio and hand gestures and voice commands to interact with the objects.
+The theme is

 ## Getting Started
-First, clone the repo.
+First, download the repo.

 ```
 git clone https://github.com/stengard/Knowit-Wild-West.git
 ```